 An integral part of the educational philosophy of Hanson Memorial High School is the conviction that the school assists the parents/guardians in carrying out their primary responsibility of providing for the religious and secular education of their children.
 An ongoing positive working relationship between the parents/guardians and the school is critical to the success of the school and the students.
 As part of that working relationship, parents/guardians are expected to be involved as much as possible in the educational process, to refrain from conduct which thwarts the orderly administration and operation of the school, to support and participate in school activities, and to provide instruction to and set positive examples for their children both at home and in the community.
-While Hanson Memorial High School encourages the constructive exchange of ideas, feedback and suggestions intended to foster the continued growth and improvement of the school, Hanson Memorial High School is ultimately responsible for the orderly administration and operation of the school, including the policies and procedures implemented to achieve the school's goals.
-Hanson Memorial High School reserves the right to terminate the enrollment of any student(s) in the event that it is determined by the school's administration that
+While Hanson Memorial High School encourages the constructive exchange of ideas, feedback and suggestions intended to foster the continued growth and improvement of the school, Hanson Memorial High School reserves the right to terminate the enrollment of any student(s) in the event that it is determined by the school's administration that

-- (1) a positive working relationship between the school and the parents/guardians no longer exists and/or is irreparably damaged, or - (2) the parents/guardians have failed to provide the support, assistance and example necessary for the religious and secular education to which each child is entitled.
+(1) a positive working relationship between the school and the parents/guardians no longer exists and/or is irreparably damaged, or

+(2) the parents/guardians have failed to provide the support, assistance and example necessary for the religious and secular education to which each child is entitled.